 Sewing thread comes in a wide range of materials.
 Even though threads with great strength are awesome, you should sew your garments with threads of less strength than your fabric so that its seams break evenly before your garments if it’s subjected to intense stress.

 Conducting clothing repairs with lightweight threads also results in rapid failure so ensure your thread isn’t stronger than the material you’re sewing to evade rips.
-The LIANTRAL Polyester Sewing Thread is great for sewing garment repairs.
+The New brothread Embroidery Machine Thread Kit is great for sewing garment repairs.
 There are several types of thread-like cotton and polyester, and they all come with unique benefits.

 There are also several degrees of cotton quality like superior cotton thread offering great strength, and natural fibers and medium sheen that aids to grab your fabrics and create tight seams.
 The best thread for sewing jeans is cotton-covered polyester which is extra durable and thick.
 Other materials like spun polyester made from intertwining small polyester stable fibers are often less expensive than other types of polyester.